LIN3S/SymfonyStandard/README.md

 As you see, you should create and/or edit .scss files within the `app/Resources/assets/scss/` folder.
 An initial structure is already given for you.
-You can also add/or edit .js files, but **remember** to modify `gulpfile.js` `js:prod` tasks in order to add what your project needs.
+You can also add/or edit .js files, but **remember** to modify `gulpfile.js` `jsFiles` variable in order to add what your project needs, adding the new files to `base.html.twig` too.

 Also, `livereload` is up and running when launching `gulp watch`.
 You should install the correct browser extension and be sure to navigate through the dev environment.